 - Sign-up to receive future announcements about the SEJC: http://bit.ly/SEJC2

 Be a facilitator:

 Science Education Journal Club (SEJC) facilitators have the opportunity to choose the article and lead the group discussion.
-If you are interested, please email Allyson Spence at [email protected].
+If you are interested in facilitating in Fall 2018, please email Allyson Spence at [email protected].
 The role of the facilitator is to:

 - Choose a paper for discussion and send it to [email protected] at least 2 weeks prior to the journal club date.